aaaansi/COSC326/etude3/README.md

 * How the algorithm behind this works is that it takes 2 points (X1, Y1) and (X2, Y2) which represent a single line and draws it three times to make an equilateral triangle if the order number is equal to one.
 Else it scales by 1/3 and redraws on those lines to show us a snowflake.
 The higher the order goes up the more detailed the snowflake gets.

 ## How to Run
 To run the program simply download both files ImagePanel.java and SnowflakeMain.java.
 Run the program from SnowflakeMain.java (example f5) and use the program accordingly.
+Or to run from terminal use the following commands:
+- javac SnowflakeMain.java
+- java SnowflakeMain

 ## Demonstration Video
 [Snowflake Demo Video](Koch%20Snowflake%20-%20Made%20with%20Clipchamp.mp4)